This is the second half of last week’s post on likable characters. It's also part of a larger series on How to Write Amazing Characters.

 It’s even harder for self-publishers to get a new novel noticed in the onslaught of Amazon’s archives.

 This is why you need to create “instant sympathy” for your characters.
-Especially your protagonist.
+Especially your main character.

-Instant sympathy will make it easy for editors to say “yes!” to your story.
-When you can give readers a connection to a character by the end of the first chapter (or page!) you will get them hooked.
+Instant sympathy (or instant hate) will make it easy for readers to fall in love with your story.
+When you can give readers a connection to a character by the end of the first chapter (or page!) you will keep them hooked

 So the sooner you can make your readers feel something for your characters, the sooner you can convince them you have a good story to tell.